minhhh/unity-singleton/readme.md

 A simple implementation of the singleton pattern with consideration for practical usecases.

 ## Usage
-Simply create your singleton class by inheriting from `SimpleSingleton` and call `CreateInstance` like so:
+Simply create your singleton class by inheriting from `GameSingleton` and call `CreateInstance` like so:

 ```
     SoundManager.CreateInstance ();